About The Author

 Digital transformation spans the enterprise and requires alignment across the organization.
 Initiatives need to be laser focused on driving transformation.
 If they are not, resources will be wasted and transformation will fail.
 Technology strategy is a key component.
 The future state platform, technologies and enterprise architecture need to be well defined to ensure support of the digital transformation.

-#5 - Insuffient or Missing Objectives
+#5 — Insufficient or Missing Objectives

 If you don't know what your end goals are, how can you achieve success?
 Clear goals and objectives are required to provide the guardrails and scope of the digital transformation effort.